A helpful guide to landlord rights in Dubai

 While Dubai grants landlords significant rights, they also have responsibilities that ensure a fair and balanced relationship with tenants.
 These responsibilities include:

-- Respecting Tenant Privacy: Reasonable notice is required for any property inspections and your tenants’ right to quiet enjoyment of the property must be respected.
+- Respecting Tenant Privacy: Reasonable notice is required for any property inspections, and your tenants’ right to quiet enjoyment of the property must be respected.

-- Property Maintenance: Ensuring your property is in good condition before and during tenancy is crucial.
+- Property Maintenance: Ensuring your property is in good condition before and during the tenancy is crucial.
 This includes addressing any necessary repairs and performing routine maintenance.

 - Adhering to Legal Processes: Any rent increases or eviction notices must follow the procedures set forth by RERA.
 Strict compliance with these guidelines is essential for protecting your rights while avoiding potential disputes.